OpenGene/FusionDirect.jl/README.md

 You should run `gunzip chromFa.tar.gz` then pass the folder contains fa files to `-f <REF>`

 ## Prepare the bed
-A bed file to give a gene list (chr, start, end, gene), it usually includes the gene panel of your target sequencing and other genes you have interest (like EML4).
+A bed file to give a gene list (chr, start, end, genename), it usually includes the gene panel of your target sequencing and other genes you have interest (like EML4).
+You can use `data/lung_cancer_hg19.bed` if you don't know how to make it.
 Here gives an example:
 ```
 chr9    133588266   133763062   ABL1
 chr14   105235686   105262088   AKT1